Julia Coleman (politician)

 Julia Erin Coleman (born December 19, 1991) is an American politician and member of the Minnesota Senate.
 A Republican, she has represented Carver County in the southwestern Twin Cities metropolitan area since 2021.

 Early life, education, and career

 Coleman was born on December 19, 1991, and raised in Maplewood.
-She graduated from the University of Minnesota, Twin Cities.
+She graduated from Hill-Murray School in 2010, and the University of Minnesota, Twin Cities.

 Minnesota Senate

 In 2018, Coleman was elected to the Chanhassen City Council.
 Coleman was elected to the Minnesota Senate in 2020, replacing fellow Republican Scott Jensen, who did not seek reelection.
 She currently serves as Assistant Minority Leader.

 Personal life

 Coleman and her husband, Jacob, reside in Waconia.
 They have three children.
 Coleman is the daughter-in-law of Norm Coleman, a former United States Senator from Minnesota.